 The police (→ LPD, Landespolizeidirektion in Austria) are authorised to expel a (potential) perpetrator of violence from the apartment in which the endangered person lives, including an area within a radius of 100 m, and to impose a ban on entering.
 The prohibition to enter is accompanied by a prohibition to approach the endangered person within a radius of 100 m.
 The district court (→ BMJ) can also order the person to leave the apartment with a temporary injunction.

 If the endangered person is an underage minor (i.e., children under the age of 14), the police and those people in whose care the minor is regularly (in schools, childcare facilities) must be informed (if it seems necessary in the individual case), and (if the minor lives in the apartment covered by the prohibition to enter) the local child and youth welfare institution must immediately be contacted and informed about the prohibition of entry and approach.

 Immediate prohibition of entry and approach presupposes the assumption that “a dangerous attack on life, health or freedom” is imminent.

 All persons living in a dwelling are protected, regardless of kinship and ownership.

-The police are authorised to take away all keys to the flat from the companion.
+The police are authorised to take away all keys to the flat from the perpetrator.
 However, the person concerned must be given the opportunity to take along urgently needed personal belongings.